 Do you think he eschewed the public acclaim deliberately, or was it indignancy ?

 I think both.
-It wasn't Peter's personality to be political, he would alienate but not intentionally.
+It wasn't Hujar's personality to be political, he would alienate but not intentionally.
 He alienated me as a curator when I asked him to do something not out of the realm of the ordinary.
 But he did that consistently with people he might be able to benefit from.
-And he used to say about Mapplethorpe's work, "well it looks like art" – he had this attitude about the true artist versus the celebrated hack and he was intentionally counterpoint to convention; he didn't like anything that was bourgeois.
+He used to say about Mapplethorpe's work, "well it looks like art"—he had this attitude about the true artist versus the celebrated hack and he struck a posture that was intentionally counterpoint to convention; he didn't like anything that was bourgeois.
 So he didn't want to cultivate curators, or dealers, or the art world.
-The art world wasn't even as obnoxious then as it is today, but he obviously thought it was.
+The art world wasn't even as noxious then as it is today, but he obviously thought it was.
 He didn't make much of a living out of his work at all, and he rarely sold photographs.

-The photos themselves are very broad in subject matter – rural landscapes, the downtown scene, male nudes – what you think unites his pictures?
+The photos themselves are very broad in subject matter—rural landscapes, the downtown scene, male nudity—what do you think unites his pictures?

-I like to talk about art historically; he photographed his artistic community, many of those people ended up crossing over into mainstream respectability and regard; Fran Lebowitz, Susan Sontag, Alan Ginsberg.
-He was photographing a time and a place in culture, not unlike Nadar in 19th century France, or Berenice Abbott, who worked with Man Ray in Paris and photographed an entire circle of people.
-These people were Peter's circle.
-The portraits he made were not only of people he knew, but they were always personal.
+I like to talk about art historically; he photographed his artistic community, many of those people ended up crossing over into mainstream respectability and regard—Fran Lebowitz, Susan Sontag, Allen Ginsberg.
+He was photographing a time and a place in culture, not unlike Nadar in 19th century France, or Berenice Abbott, who worked with Man Ray in Paris and photographed an entire circle of artists and writers of the era.
+Hujar's circle included artists and writers of his era too.
+The portraits he made were not only of people he knew, but the photographs of them were always personal.
 You can feel the connection between artist and subject.
-Robert Mapplethorpe photographed the male nude with a kind of arctic elegance, for example – very formal, arms length, the figure more as an aesthetic object.
-Peter photographed the male nude in a much more intimate way.
-At times there's a playfulness, at times a pensive quality.
-It's as if he walked in on somebody, happened upon them, and the portrait has captured that.
+Robert Mapplethorpe photographed the male nude with a kind of arctic elegance, for example—very formal, arms length, the figure more as an aesthetic object.
+Hujar photographed the male nude in a much more intimate way.
+At times, there's a playfulness, at times, a pensive quality.
+It's as if he walked in on somebody, happened upon them, and the portrait has captured that spontaneous quality.
 It's very pure.

-You said Peter took pioneering pictures of male nudes, can you explain more?
+You said Hujar took pioneering pictures of male nudes, can you explain more?

 The way that he photographed the nude, it was both erotic and not.
 Let's take his picture of Bruce de Sainte Croix.
-When Bruce was later interviewed he talked about the idea Peter had to reintroduce the penis into Western art, and like Mapplethorpe, he did actually introduce the male nude into the iconography of 20th Century art.
-Bruce was a dancer and described that session as a dance, Peter the choreographer.
-The dance was to have an erection and the erection is formidable; in some it might summon desire, others terror.
-But Bruce is just looking at his erection with the same kind of contemplation as the viewer studying it.
+When Croix was later interviewed, he talked about the idea of Hujar wanting to reintroduce the penis into Western art, and like Mapplethorpe, he did actually introduce the male nude into the iconography of 20th Century art through photography.
+Croix was a dancer and described that session as a dance, siting Hujar as the choreographer.
+The dance was to have an erection and the erection is formidable.
+In some, his state might summon desire, others terror.
+But Croix is just looking at his erection with the same kind of contemplation as the viewer studying it.
 Never before had an erection been presented as a work of art with such clarity, with such observation.
 There's an erotic component but it's not pornographic.

 Around the early 80s in New York a lot of people were dying from AIDS related illness.
-Peter's photos of Warhol star Candy Darling on her hospital bed remind me of Nan Goldin's photos of her friends in their coffins – attempts to immortalise or preserve people through photography.
-Do you think that's something Peter was thinking about?
+Hujar's photos of Warhol Star Candy Darling on her hospital bed remind me of Nan Goldin's photos of her friends in their coffins—attempts to immortalize or preserve people through photography.
+Do you think that's something Hujar was thinking about?

-I will say that the photos David (Wojnarowicz, Peter's long term boyfriend) took of Peter on his deathbed are beautiful amazing pictures so in keeping with Peter that they could almost be self portraits.
-David was photographing Peter as if that's how Peter would have wanted to have been photographed.
-The year Peter died, 1987, was a difficult year – a lot of people died that year, the AIDS crisis was in full force, and for a gay man in New York at the time that was the predominant black cloud over their lives, myself included.
-I'm a miraculous survivor, I should have died a thousand times from my exposure to AIDS and I've had several lovers who've died.
+I will say that the photos Wojnarowicz, (Hujar's long-term boyfriend) took of Hujar on his deathbed are beautifully amazing pictures so in keeping with Hujar that they could almost be self portraits.
+Wojnarowicz was photographing Hujar as if that's how Hujar would have wanted to have been photographed.
+The year Hujar died, 1987, was a difficult year—a lot of people died that year, the AIDS crisis was in full force, and for a gay man in New York at the time that was the predominant black cloud over their lives, myself included.
+I'm a miraculous survivor, I should have died a thousand times from my exposure to AIDS, as I've had several lovers who've died.
 It was a promiscuous community and a promiscuous era.
-Peter was definitely a part of that.
+Hujar was definitely a part of that.

-My final question: do you think Peter's legacy fits what he would have wanted it to be?
+My final question: Do you think Hujar's legacy fits what he would have wanted it to be?

-I think he is finally beginning to be understood as the artist he is and the curatorial world recognises his significance and the market is too – for better or worse.
-I think that his reputation had suffered in the glare of Robert Mapplethorpe's mythic reputation, but as I said before, I really believe they were contemporaries – not just because they lived 10 blocks apart and photographed similar subject matter.
-I'll put it in context of Picasso and Braque – each era has duelling artists; in 40s and 50s painting, it was Pollock and De Kooning, or in photography, Avedon and Penn.
+I think he is finally beginning to be understood as the artist he is and the curatorial world recognizes his significance and the market is too—for better or worse.
+I think that his reputation had suffered in the glare of Robert Mapplethorpe's mythic reputation, but as I said before, I really believe they were contemporaries—not just because they lived ten blocks apart and photographed similar subject matter.
+I'll put it in context of Picasso and Braque—each era has dueling artists; in 40s and 50s painting, it was Pollock and De Kooning, or in photography, Avedon and Penn.
 There's room in the world for both of them and I think over time they will be come to be seen as having their own concerns as artists.
 This book should help.
-I think if Peter could get a glimpse of where he is in the scheme of things right now, he would be satisfied because his reputation has arrived on its own terms, and everything had to be on his terms.
+I think if Hujar could get a glimpse of where he is in the scheme of things right now, he would be satisfied because his reputation has arrived on its own terms, and everything had to be on his terms.